Light Microscope And Electron Microscope Difference

 Trends and Latest Developments

-• Super-resolution microscopy: This groundbreaking advancement overcomes the diffraction limit of light, allowing light microscopes to achieve resolutions below 200 nm.
+• Super-resolution microscopy: This interesting advancement overcomes the diffraction limit of light, allowing light microscopes to achieve resolutions below 200 nm.
 Techniques like stimulated emission depletion (STED) microscopy and structured illumination microscopy (SIM) have opened new avenues for visualizing cellular structures and processes with unprecedented detail.

 • Cryo-electron microscopy (Cryo-EM): This technique involves flash-freezing samples in their native state, avoiding the need for chemical fixation and dehydration.
 Cryo-EM has revolutionized structural biology, allowing scientists to determine the structures of proteins and other macromolecules with near-atomic resolution.
 This has been especially impactful in understanding the structure of viruses and developing new therapies.